JamesYang007/autoppl/README.md

 );
 ```

+A `ppl::Param<T>` stores a univariate parameter of our model, while `ppl::Data` holds samples
+that have been observed from out distribution.
+The goal of Bayesian statistics is to sample from
+the posterior distribution given observed data, or maximize the likelihood of our data over a set
+of possible parameters.
+We support these methods using advanced modeling and sampling algorithms.

 ### Efficient Memory Usage

 We make the assumption that users are able to specify the probabilistic model at compile-time.
 As a result, AutoPPL can construct all model expressions at compile-time
-simply from the type information and using expression templates.
+simply from the type information using expression templates.
 A model expression is simply a binary tree that relates variables with
 distributions, which can potentially depend on other variables.